 Randomly picking lessons or songs online often leads to confusion and overwhelm.

 Tip: Follow a clear, step-by-step course tailored to adult beginners.
 Structure breeds confidence and steady progress.
+I have more advice on building a practice plan here.

 Feeling discouraged by comparing your pace to younger learners is common, but unhelpful.